TimHanewich/Misc-Articles/Introducing-Earnings-Call-API/readme.md

 You can find the documentation for the service on [Aletheia's documentation page](https://aletheiaapi.com/docs).

 ## The Earnings Call Service
 The earnings call API service was built around the capability of providing 1) full earnings call transcripts in their entirety, and 2) cutting through the noise by providing you with the *most notable* quotes from each call.
-I will describe each option available below.

 As of the time of this writing, over 27,000 earnings calls are available for over 3,700 companies going back to 2017.
 Over 3.1 million spoken remarks have been recorded from over 86,000 executives and have been individually analyzed and extracted of notable sentiment, financial data, guidance, and more.